 again, IP, ESN, hash.
 The -p tells it privileged mode, which is only needed from your RFS server, and which you’d previously input on the front panel.
 Your regular nodes you won’t use the -p.

-where that IP is NOT the HSM, it’s your RFS.
 Pick the image name you want, and BE SURE TO SET THE MODULE NUMBER IN THE FOLLOWING PROPERLY:

-nethsmadmin -m 1 -i nethsm-firmware/12.23.1cam3/nCx3N.nff
+nethsmadmin -m 1 -i nethsm-firmware/12-80-4-latest/nCx3N.nff

-So in this case, I’m telling it to install the firmware on module #1.
+- In the above case, I’m telling it to install the firmware on module #1.
 Alternatively, from the new HSM front panel, you can have it list images and pick the one to upgrade to.
 Keep in mind this process takes a very long time; could be 30 minutes or more, and it will appear to be unresponsive during that time.
 It will remind you of this when pushing out the image:

 Image upgrade completed.
 Please wait for appliance to reboot.
 Please wait for approximately half an hour for the appliance to internally upgrade.